The Element Iodine

 A simple way to prepare iodine, is to mix a solution of potassium iodide with hydrochloric acid and hydrogen peroxide.
 Iodine precipitates out, and easily removed with filtered.

-Iodine Oxidation States
+Iodine Element Oxidation States

-An oxyanion is a polyatomic ion that contains oxygen.
+Firstly, an oxyanion is a polyatomic ion that contains oxygen.
 The four most common oxyanions of iodine are hypoiodite, IO–; iodite, IO2; iodate, IO3–; and periodate, IO4–.
 Respectively, they have the oxidation states of +1, +3, +5, and +7.

 Hypoiodites are the conjugate base of hypoiodous acid, as it is produced from the deprotonation of hypoiodous acid.
 This monovalent anion is often utilized as a reagent for direct oxidation reactions.